 The front elevating web conveyor has a unique 1 piece conveyor belt.
 The construction of which allows the conveyor system to effectively bend which enables the conveyor to feed either side and reach multiple feeding heights and distances.
-(For feeding heights refer to section 3.4).
+(For feeding heights refer to sections 3.4 & 3.5).

-The movement of the conveyor belt is generated by operating a single hydraulic cylinder (a) which is situated underneath the front mounting rail for the conveyor.
-To move and elevate the conveyor to the right the hydraulic cylinder is extended, and to move and elevate the conveyor to the left the hydraulic cylinder is retracted.
+The movement of the conveyor belt is generated by operating two linked hydraulic cylinders (a) which are situated underneath the conveyor belt.
+To move and elevate the conveyor to the right the hydraulic cylinders are extended, and to move and elevate the conveyor to the left the hydraulic cylinders are retracted.
 The conveyor system starts to elevate when the jacking arms (b) reach a stop which allows one half of the conveyer frame to pivot which in turn starts the lifting motion.
 The rotation of the conveyor belt is via a single hydraulic motor (c).
 The hydraulic motor can be driven in either direction and the speed of rotation can be varied by altering the flow of hydraulic oil.